aztecweb/aztlan-docs/docs/commands.md

 ```bash
 $ source /environment/profile
 ```

 ## Assets
 Aztlans provide a [Webpack](https://webpack.js.org/) configuration to bundle your scripts, styles, fonts and images in two modes:

 ### Development
+Build assets on development mode and watch for changes:

 ```bash
 $ assets-watch
 ```

 ### Production
+Build assets on production mode:

 ```bash
 $ assets-build
 ```

 ## Code standard
-Provides a collection of tools to improve code quality.
+Provides a collection of tools to improve your code quality.

 ### PHPCBF
 Fixing PHP errors automatically: